monsoonmaelstrom/book2/book2.md

 “Oh.
 No. No clue.”

 “Interesting.
-I still can’t believe you let *Amelia* get the drop on you.
+I can’t believe you let *Amelia* get the drop on you.
 I’m going to tell Peter,” Alex says, grinning.

 I sigh.
 “Yeah, well.
 Whatever.
 Tell him Iverson is around too.”